lazio/edelweiss/README.md

 })
 ```

-Some classes such as `A` accept not only `options` object, but also have parameters that are for this tag or is hightly recommended.
+Some classes such as `A` accept not only `options` object, but also have parameters that are specific for this tag or is hightly recommended.

 ```javascript
 const a = new A(